SamuelD-Data/python_challenges/w3resource/basics_part_2.md

     else:
         return "No"

-35. Write a Python program which solve the equation: ax+by=c dx+ey=f
-Print the values of x, y where a, b, c, d, e and f are given.
-Input:
-a,b,c,d,e,f separated by a single space.
-(-1,000 <= a,b,c,d,e,f <= 1,000)
-Input the value of a, b, c, d, e, f:
-5 8 6 7 9 4
-Values of x and y:
--2.000 2.000

-36. Write a Python program to compute the amount of the debt in n months.
-The borrowing amount is $100,000 and the loan adds 5% interest of the debt and rounds it to the nearest 1,000 above month by month.
-Input:
-An integer n (0 <= n <= 100)
-Input number of months: 7
-Amount of debt: $144000

-37. Write a Python program which reads an integer n and find the number of combinations of a,b,c and d (0 <= a,b,c,d <= 9) where (a + b + c + d) will be equal to n.
-Input:
-n (1 <= n <= 50)
-Input the number(n): 15
-Number of combinations: 592

-38. Write a Python program to print the number of prime numbers which are less than or equal to a given integer.
-Input:
-n (1 <= n <= 999,999)
-Input the number(n): 35
-Number of prime numbers which are less than or equal to n.: 11

-39. Write a program to compute the radius and the central coordinate (x, y) of a circle which is constructed by three given points on the plane surface.
-Input:
-x1, y1, x2, y2, x3, y3 separated by a single space.
-Input three coordinate of the circle:
-9 3 6 8 3 6
-Radius of the said circle:
-3.358
-Central coordinate (x, y) of the circle:
-6.071 4.643

-40. Write a Python program to check whether a point (x,y) is in a triangle or not.
-There is a triangle formed by three points.
-Input:
-x1,y1,x2,y2,x3,y3,xp,yp separated by a single space.
-Input three coordinate of the circle:
-9 3 6 8 3 6
-Radius of the said circle:
-3.358
-Central coordinate (x, y) of the circle:
-6.071 4.643

 41. Write a Python program to compute and print sum of two given integers (more than or equal to zero).
 If given integers or the sum have more than 80 digits, print "overflow".
 Input first integer:
 25